Professor-Paradox/OracleSQL/OracleSQL.md

 - provide permissions to this file `sudo chmod 755 /etc/rc2.d/S01shm_load`
 - create links to files `sudo mkdir /var/lock/subsys` ,`sudo touch /var/lock/subsys/listener`.

-- reboot the system now(must), this will get all the data and permissions ready for oracle actual installation.
+- reboot the system now(must), this will get all the data and permissions ready for oracle's actual installation.
 - go to the oracle folder and type this in a terminal `sudo dpkg --install oracle-xe_11.2.0-2_amd64.deb`.
 - after done installing, provide the setup with current environment properties `sudo /etc/init.d/oracle-xe configure`
 - Few questions will be asked while configuring the installation.
 This is an important part, note all the details for future use.
-- give first two options default values by hitting enter twice.
+- give the first two options default values by hitting enter twice.
-- Then it will ask for a root password of the database, the root user is 'sys' or 'sysdba', password should be valid and strong.
+- Then it will ask for a root password of the database, the root user is 'sys' or 'sysdba', the password should be valid and strong.
 Remember this. (sysdba/pass)
-- hit no, when asked to start oracle on boot of system.
+- hit no, when asked to start oracle on the boot of the system.
-- Now link oracle shell to our actual shell.
+- Now link the oracle shell to our actual shell.
 - `nano ~/.bashrc` paste these lines at the end of the file

 ```bash
 # oracle database properties
 export ORACLE_HOME=/u01/app/oracle/product/11.2.0/xe